bruno-415/music-video/README.md

 Starfield (with an Oddball)
 =========================
 For this assignment you will make a animation of fireworks.
 This common animation is called a "starfield" since it can also be used to simulate movement through a field of stars.
-You may find slides 1 - 131 on <a href="https://docs.google.com/presentation/d/1Eldw10Y6tP7Ru6pjaCcZPhm5vxjnKjVrWLB8qT5IiF0/edit?usp=sharing">OOP--Interfaces, Inheritance & Encapsulation</a> presentation helpful.
+You may find slides 1 - 131 on <a href="https://docs.google.com/presentation/d/1Eldw10Y6tP7Ru6pjaCcZPhm5vxjnKjVrWLB8qT5IiF0/edit?usp=sharing">OOP--Inheritance & Encapsulation</a> presentation helpful.

 Program requirements:
 ---------------------
-Your program must use two classes to model the particles.
+Your program must use at least two classes to model the particles.
 A `Particle` super class and an `Oddball` sub class.
 All the particles must be stored in a single array of the super class type.

 Suggested steps to completing this assignment
 -----------------------------------